 In March and April, walleye move up onto rocky substrate to spawn.
 In many lakes, the preferred spawning habitat is rip-rap along dams and bridges.
 Jigs are excellent bait choices.
 Once spawning is complete, fish move to deeper water in main-lake areas.
 Trolling with deep-diving crankbaits along shoreline drop-offs is a good method for locating fish.
 Once one is caught, work the area thoroughly with crankbaits, jigs or jig-and-minnow combinations.
 Tailwater fishing also can be productive, especially during periods of heavy flow.

-Other tips to keep in mind when walleye and saugeye fishing include:
+Other tips to keep in mind when saugeye fishing include:

 • Legal-sized saugeye (>18”) are often caught during the winter at Lake Thunderbird.
 The best time is from dusk until about two hours after sunset.
 Try using a shallow-running minnow bait retrieved very slowly.